IT4063C-Fall2026/data-tech-analytics-hello-github-smithmaria/README.md

 ## 💭 Reflection and Self Assessment

 **I learned:** (repeat as needed)
-- .
+- How to make local changes, stage those changes, and push those changes to the remote repo

 **I struggled with:** (repeat as needed)
-- .
+- Re-registering my git ssh key so I could clone the repo

 **I need the instructor to help me with:** (repeat as needed)
 - .

-**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [ ] out of 20.
+**💯 Self Grade:** For this assignment, based on my work and my reflections I should get [20] out of 20.

 ## 📚 References and Citations